agruenb/icon-creator-js/README.md

 # icon-creator-js

-A easy-to-use SVG editor that runs in the browser.
+An easy-to-use SVG editor that runs in the browser.
 Can be used without any server-side processing.